LavaniaNaidoo/Introduction-to-my-GitHub-Account/README.md

 - My name is Lavania Elizabeth Naidoo, but I go just by my first name.

-- I am a current student from @CodeSpace Academy, where I am completing their course on Software Development.
+- I am a recent graduate from @CodeSpace Academy, where I completed their course on Software Development.

 - This is the home of all my projects and challenges throughout my CodeSpace journey.